 Because I know that I am not good at communicating through the written word, I rely on video to help me train my team in a way that they can understand, without important pieces getting lost in translation.

 Another platform that I use is called Teachable.
-I use Teachable not only for team trainings, but also for delivering Simple Pin courses.
+I use Teachable not only for team trainings, and I used to use it to host courses.
 Teachable allows you to have both public and private courses, so I keep all of my team trainings in a private section there.

 We also have a secret Facebook group so that my team can interact with each other on a personal and a business level.
 This allows them to share tips with each other, help each other with things, and just plain get to know one another better.